kvishalrj/QTrip/Readme.md

 - Utilized localStorage to persist user preferences at client-side and facilitated reservation form submission using fetch API.

-- Deployed the website using Netlify/Vercel for Frontend and Render for Backend.

 ### Q Trip Architecture Diagram
 ![](/images/Screenshot%202024-06-14%20100204.png)